balajeetm/balajeetm.github.io/_posts/2017-03-10-cull-epicarp-example.markdown

 At the end of it all, though the butterfly did move around a lot, from one mirror to another, back and forth, it actually didn't quite displace much.<br>
 **Getting that is the crux of the problem.**<br>
-Everything else you see - the long verbose description, the coefficient of friction and reflections are all distractions... are all [epicarps](https://en.wikipedia.org/wiki/Fruit_anatomy#Epicarp).
+Everything else you see - the long verbose description, the coefficient of friction and reflections... are all distractions... are all [epicarps](https://en.wikipedia.org/wiki/Fruit_anatomy#Epicarp).
 Let's cull it then.<br>

 All you need to do is now find the total distance moved by mirror-1 before colliding with mirror-2.<br>